pyomeca/bioptim/README.md

 ```

 Another interesting point of this example is the definition of the constraints.
 Thanks to the `com_constraints` boolean,
-the user can easily choose to apply constraints on the center of mass.
+the user can easily choose to apply or not constraints on the center of mass.
 Here is the definition of the constraints for our
 example:

 ```python